 I first began presenting in graduate school.
-I won a fellowship that required I routinely share my results.
-Back then, I wasn't practiced, I wasn't refined.
-After my postdoc I took a consulting role with a small startup, led by a brilliant man, Warren DeLano.
-While he didn't teach me how to present he did teach me what attention to detail and preparation really looked like.
+I won a fellowship that required that I routinely share my results.
+Back then, I wasn't practiced or wasn't refined.
+After my postdoc, I took a consulting role with a small startup led by a brilliant man, Warren DeLano.
+While he didn't teach me how to present, he did teach me what attention to detail and preparation really looked like.
 I absorbed that knowledge and applied it to my next job as Product Manager, which I held for about 5 years.
 In this role, I traveled the globe giving technical talks, product tutorials, and led pre- and post-sales discussions with some amazingly brilliant people.

 The Technical Presentation Playbook

 My advice is laid out in a timeline.
 It starts with you just having secured the chance to speak and ends with you wrapping up your talk.

 You've Just Been Asked to Speak